j-shimmie/reactnd-project-flashcards/README.md

 To view the project:

-- install all project dependencies with `npm install`
+- install all project dependencies with `yarn install`
 - start the project with `expo start`

 ## Project Resources